 Honoring Your Loss: A Retreat for Bereaved Mothers

-Honoring your loss means just that: creating space to truly honor your baby or babies, your grief, your story—something our culture rarely makes room for.
+Honoring your loss means exactly that: creating space to truly honor your baby or babies, your grief, and your story.
+Our culture rarely makes room for this kind of openness.
 Here, your pain is understood without explanation.
 You can speak freely about your babies without worrying about making anyone uncomfortable.
-And in that shared understanding, there is space for more—moments of peace, of lightness, even of laughter—because you no longer have to carry the weight of grief alone or prove the depth of your loss.

-This November, we invite you to join us in Northern California for a soul-nourishing retreat designed for bereaved mothers who long to feel less alone in their grief.
+We invite you to join us in Northern California for a soul-nourishing retreat designed for bereaved mothers who long to feel less alone in their grief.

 • Ceremonies to honor your baby/ies